lananovikova10/typostry/README.md

 - Open existing files directly from the local filesystem
 - Save files directly to the opened file
 - Save As functionality
+- **Auto-save to localStorage**: Automatically saves your work to browser localStorage every 2 seconds
+- **Recovery on load**: If unsaved content is detected when you return, you'll see a recovery banner with the option to restore your work
+- Recovery shows how long ago the content was saved

 ## Limitations